tobyfisher/nxPlotJS/README.md

 # nxPlot JS

-A wrapper for Ploy.ly JS to maintain a consistent display for all chart plots in OE. **nxPlot JS** manages all aspects of Plot.ly's API separated from the raw data for plotting of the charts and some aspects of the layouts.
+A wrapper for Ploy.ly JS to maintain a consistent UI for all chart plots shown in OE. **nxPlot JS** manages most aspects of Plot.ly's API separated from the raw data for plotting of the charts and some aspects of the layouts.
 The benefits are:

-* Consistent Plot display
+* Consistent Plot UIX
-* Plots are theme coloured (and react to theme changes)
+* Plots are theme coloured (reacting to theme changes)
-* Summary plots provide a toolbar to change Plot.ly's hovermode
+* Summary plots provide a toolbar to change Plot.ly's 'hovermode'
-* Summary plots VA Units can be changed without reloading
+* Summary plots VA Units can be changed without reloading the data
-* Summary plots allow marker hovermode to be changed (via toolbar)

 ## Usage